jun7/wyeb/README.md

 - Focused history.
 Instead of loaded history.
 - Pointer Mode. **p** makes pure click event for javascript pages.
 Also it moves pointer pos used by scroll and keeps pos last clicked for same layout pages.
-- Range hinting. ctrl-**r**.
+- Range hinting. **ctrl-r**.
 Also see hidden files in the menu dir, it has callback interface.
 - Lower memory usage.
 Just wyeb's default is multiwebprocs(WEBKIT_PROCESS_MODEL_MULTIPLE_SECONDARY_PROCESSES)=false.
 - Misc. saved search word for find, related domain only loading, whiteblack.conf, new window with clipboard text, hinting for callback script.